IsaacSchemm/MiniHold/README.md

 debug it from Visual Studio - for Android, this means enabling USB debugging on your device and using Visual Studio to debug the app remotely on it.

-**MiniHold.WinForms** is an experimental VB.NET WinForms version of MiniHold and does not contain all features of the main app.
+Also available is **MiniHold.Tray**, a VB.NET WinForms application that can be minimized to the system tray, shows the current indoor and outdoor temperature in a tooltip, and lets you set certain short-term holds.

 ## Display